xixiaofinland/rust_run/src/intro/intro.md

 Two, I see a similar trait from Rust.
-High-level ergonomics like type inference, concurrency without data races, and low-level control like memory allocation, which seemingly conflicts, both appear in this language.
+High-level ergonomics like type inference, concurrency without data races, and low-level control like memory allocation, which seemingly conflict, both show up in this language.

 ## How to read